WordPress Website Security, What You Need To Know

 Monitoring Your Site Files.

 Sometimes hackers get into your website, make changes and leave without making a big fuss.
 This might go completely unnoticed by you if you’re not careful!
 Periodically check your website’s files for signs of intrusion to make sure everything is in order.
 One easy way is to glance at the file’s modified date.

 Taking extra measures to protect your WordPress installation may take some extra time, but if it saves you from an attack, it will be well worth it.
 Of course, there’s no way to absolutely guarantee that you’ll never be hacked or have other problems.

 However, you’ll find that the more educated and prepared you are, the less likely it is that you’ll have to deal with the fallout later.

-Many website and blog owners have other people logging into their website.
+Many websites and blog owners have other people logging into their websites.
 It’s common to let guest bloggers or columnists have their own usernames and password so they can log in and add their own posts, saving the blog owner time and work.
-It’s also very common to outsource your website or blog updates to a virtual assistant or other freelancer who will have to be able to log in and publish on your website.
+It’s also very common to outsource your website or blog updates to a virtual assistant or another freelancer who will have to be able to log in and publish on your website.

 Here are a few rules for keeping your WordPress website safe in these situations: